josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🌱_Prosocial_Roots/🍉_Palestine_As_Rhizome/🥁_Why_They_Are_Still_Marching/README.md

 They are still marching because the changes that have occurred have not yet produced sufficient protection, accountability, political resolution, or institutional credibility.

-Persistence is not proof that every claim is correct.
+Persistence does not prove that every claim is correct.

-It is proof that the issue remains alive.
+It is evidence that continued motivation, unresolved conditions, and failed political closure remain active.

 ---

 ## 🌌 Constellations

-🥁 🌱 🕊️ 🫒 ⛓️‍💥 — protest persistence; unresolved harm; movement change; repetition as political maintenance; conditions for demobilisation.
+🥁 🌱 🕊️ 🫒 ⛓️‍💥 — protest persistence; unresolved harm; movement change; repetition as political maintenance; conditions for legitimate closure.

 ## ✨ Stardust

-Palestine, protest persistence, marches, mobilisation, unresolved harm, political response, institutional legitimacy, movement durability, repetition, demobilisation, public trust, democratic participation
+Palestine, protest persistence, marches, mobilisation, unresolved harm, political response, institutional legitimacy, movement durability, repetition, transformation, demobilisation, public trust, democratic participation

 ---